-- The Running Gear is protected by a cover (22), which is removed by unscrewing the two securing hex screws. - The gear train, shown in Fig. 2, transmits drive to the lead screw.
-The Lead Screw acts as a worm and by operating the Auto Feed Lever (15), which engages a nut with the lead screw (worm) drive is transmitted to the saddle, and consequently the cutting tool, thereby providing a power feed for screw cutting or general turning operations.
+The Running Gear is protected by a cover (22), which is removed by unscrewing the two securing hex screws.

+The gear train, shown in Fig. 2, transmits drive to the Lead screw.
+The lead Screw acts as a worm and by Operating the Auto Feed lever (15), which engages a nut with the lead screw, drive is transmitted to the carriage/saddle and consequently the cutting tool, providing a power feed for thread cutting or general turning operations.
 The rotational speed of the lead screw, and hence the rate of feed of the cutting tool, is determined by the gear configuration.
-This is explained in greater detail under [Screw Cutting](#). - The drive to the leadscrew may be disconnected by operating the lever (27) and the same lever is used to drive the leadscrew in a forward or reverse direction.
-(These actions are described in detail under [Screw Cutting](#)).
+This is explained in greater detail under "[Screw Cutting](#)".

+The drive to the lead screw may be disconnected by operating the lever (27).
+And the same lever is used to drive the lead screw in a forward or reverse direction (These actions are described in detail under [Screw Cutting](#)).